MicrosoftEdge/MSEdgeExplainers/Focusgroup/explainer.md

     potentially link these groups together.
 Finally, this proposal suggested that the attribute also enable the element to get keyboard focus if it didn't already have it--another new way of making elements focusable wasn't deemed a great idea.
- 2. In another iteration, we considered codifying the ARIA authoring practices to apply platform behavior automatically based on the presence of certain ARIA attributes (such as role="tab").
+ 2. In another iteration, we considered codifying the ARIA authoring practices applying platform behavior automatically based on the presence of certain ARIA attributes (such as role="tab").
 This idea didn't get too far, as we ultimately felt that aria attributes really shouldn't have native behavior locked into them as that sets